olayinkaokewale/react-native-select-picker/README.md

-# React Native Select Picker
+# React Native Form Select Picker
 This is a customized select picker that renders the same way on both android and ios.

-## why react-native-select-picker and not react-native's Picker?
+## why react-native-form-select-picker?
-The reason why I started this project is because react native Picker become messed up when used on iOS devices and I wanted somthing that works and renders the same on both iOS and Android.
+The reason why I started this project is because react native default Picker becomes messed up when used on iOS devices and I wanted somthing that works and renders the same on both iOS and Android.

 ## Look and feel